Rishabhltfb/Stage-Backend/README.md

 ## Stage Project

-This repository is a Node.js application built with NestJS, a powerful framework for building scalable and efficient server-side applications.
+This repository is a Node.js application built with NestJS, a very powerful framework for building scalable and efficient server-side applications.
 It utilizes various technologies to ensure performance, reliability, and ease of deployment.

 ## Tech Stack: